 The art of the laneways is impressive and ever changing.
 Tourists from all over the world are stunned by volume of brilliant graffiti that adorn walls throughout our laneways.
 And due to its very nature, it is forever transforming.
 Even Banksy pieces have been painted over.
 There’s nothing permanent about Melbourne art.

-Robert Doyle, the Lord Mayor of Melbourne (and borderline crackpot, but that’s another post) was pictured in newspaper under a stencil of himself in Hosier Lane praising its street art as a ''legitimate expression of artistic intent''.
+Robert Doyle, the Lord Mayor of Melbourne (and borderline crackpot, but that’s another post) was pictured in The Age newspaper under a stencil of himself in Hosier Lane praising its street art as a ''legitimate expression of artistic intent''.
 Not many cities have their civic leaders supporting graffiti (here).
 The same article quotes another official saying “This is my laneway and a tourist attraction bringing in up to a thousand people a day because of the street art”.

 But not everything about laneways is positive.
 A recent decision by the state government sold off Elliot Lane, and part Merriman Lane to developers to make way for a huge apartment complex.
 This has rightly stirred the ire of many.
 This short sighted and almighty dollar focussed decision flies in face of what the laneways represent.